-- The arrangement of open space under the Proposed Concept Masterplan provides an increased quantity and diversity of large public open spaces (increasing the size of both the Village Green and Lake Park as well as introducing new passive recreation spaces) across the site to support a greater range of active and passive uses (in accordance with the performance indicator for open space quantity in the Guide). - The proposed arrangement of open space provides a greater quantity of recreational land along Currency Creek, three new areas of conservation land for passive use along the northern portions of the site, and a significantly larger portion of recreational land along the eastern boundary of the site. - The arrangement of open space under the Proposed Masterplan provides an improved maintenance and management outcome for the site which is beneficial to Council and important to ensuring the future sustainability and use of the open space network.
-Large parts of the RE1 land will be retained as Biobanking, therefore ensuring Council has funding in perpetuity to maintain this recreational land. - Under the Current Masterplan approximately 90% of residents would be within a 400m walk of open space (when the linear open space and passive recreation areas are taken into account).
+- The arrangement of open space under the Proposed Concept Masterplan provides an increased quantity and diversity of large public open spaces (increasing the size of both the Village Green and Lake Park as well as introducing new passive recreation spaces) across the site to support a greater range of active and passive uses (in accordance with the performance indicator for open space quantity in the Guide). - The proposed arrangement of open space provides a greater quantity of recreational land along Currency Creek, three new areas of conservation land for passive use along the northern portions of the site, and a significantly larger portion of recreational land along the eastern boundary of the site. - The arrangement of open space under the Proposed Masterplan provides an improved maintenance and management outcome for the site which is beneficial to Council and important to ensuring the future sustainability and use of the open space network. - Under the Current Masterplan approximately 90% of residents would be within a 400m walk of open space (when the linear open space and passive recreation areas are taken into account).
 Under the Proposed Concept Masterplan, this figure increases to 92%.
 When the E2 zoned recreation lands are included, 100% of residents are within 400m walk of open space.
 In addition, the linear open spaces which support access across the site are far larger in the Concept Masterplan, incorporate additional passive recreation areas and retain more of the site's vegetation and natural features which creates an open space network that is more attractive, integrated and improves pedestrian accessibility and recreational opportunities.